Terror (politics)

-Terror (from French terreur, from Latin terror "great fear", terrere "to frighten") is a policy of political repression and violence intended to subdue political opposition.
-The term was first used for the Reign of Terror during the French Revolution.
+Terror (from French terreur, from Latin terror "great fear", terrere "to frighten") is a policy of political repression and political violence intended to subdue political opposition.
+The term first appears in the Reign of Terror, a revolutionary violence during the French Revolution, which also gave rise to the term terrorism.

 Before the late twentieth century, the term "terrorism" in the English language was often used interchangeably with "terror".
-Some contemporary writers use the term "terrorism" to refer to acts by groups with a limited political base or parties on the weaker side in asymmetric warfare and "terror" to refer to acts by governments and law enforcement officials, usually within the legal framework of the state.
-Others consider state terror to be a specific type of terrorism.
+The term "terrorism" frequently refers to acts by groups with a limited political base or parties on the weaker side in asymmetric warfare, while "terror" refers to acts by governments.